DO4TECH/01-Learn-Rust/README.md

       - SYS_PTRACE
  ```

-To allow LLDB working correctly inside the container the *seccomp* security profile is set to *unconfined* which means that the container will be run without the default seccomp profile.
+To allow LLDB working correctly inside the container, the *seccomp* security profile is set to *unconfined* which means that the container will be run without the default seccomp profile.

 ```yaml
     security_opt: